 The study of Music at A Level can lead to a whole range of courses and careers.
-For some this will be at university or conservatoire (recent Pangbourne students have gone on to study Music at Newcastle and the Royal Birmingham Conservatoire), or in recording and production, or into a whole range of careers in the vast array of opportunities associated with the music industry.
+For some this will be at university or conservatoire (recent Pangbourne pupils have gone on to study Music at Newcastle and the Royal Birmingham Conservatoire), or in recording and production (a recent former pupil is now studying at the Academy of Contemporary Music) or into a whole range of careers in the vast array of opportunities associated with the music industry.
 Musicians are hard-working, creative and innovative people - more importantly, they are team players - critical skills in any walk of life!